plokhotnyuk/jsoniter-scala/README.md

 - Support only acyclic graphs of class instances
 - Fields with default values that defined in the constructor are optional, other fields are required (no special annotation required)
 - Fields with values that are equals to default values, or are empty options/collections/arrays are not serialized to provide a sparse output
+- Case classes with fields that have default values should be defined as a top-level class or directly inside of another class or object
 - Fields can be annotated as transient or just not defined in the constructor to avoid parsing and serializing at all
 - Field names can be overridden for serialization/parsing by field annotation in case classes
 - Parsing exception always reports a hexadecimal offset of `Array[Byte]` or `InputStream` where it occurs and